cKlee/marcspec-article/article.md

     300[0]

 The position of the repeatable field is expressed through its index enclosed with square brackets.
 The first position is always expressed through the index with the value '0'.
-Index ranges can also be expressed like in the following MARCpsec ( a reference to the first three occurrences of the field '300')
+Index ranges can also be expressed like in the following MARCspec (a reference to the first three occurrences of the field '300')

     300[0-2]

 ### Reference to data content

-Since field content of fixed fields can be referenced by its character position or character range, MARCspec allows to specify such references through a character spec.
+Since field content of fixed fields can be referenced by its character position or character range, MARCspec allows specifying such references through a character spec.
 The character spec is prefixed by the character '/'.
-The following MARCspec references the the first character of the field content of the first occurrence of field '007'
+The following MARCspec references the first character of the field content of the first occurrence of field '007'

 ```
 007[0]/0